-We can also consider differences between NorthlandDark and Aqua, as the NH in NorthlandDark has the same albedo as Aqua but a limited capacity to hold water.
-On the one hand, one might expect the NH land surface in NorthlandDark to be warmer than in Aqua because of limited water available for evaporation (thus potentially less latent cooling of the surface).
-On the other hand, reduced atmospheric water vapor in the NH of NorthlandDark compared to Aqua could result in cooling (due to a weaker greenhouse effect).
-In the comparison of NorthlandDark to Aqua 440 however, we are not simply considering differences in water availability; the different NH heat 441 capacities in NorthlandDark and Aqua also leads to differences in evaporation and surface temperatures.
-The smaller heat capacity over the land surface in NorthlandDark results in a much larger seasonal cycle in surface temperatures, with hotter summers and cooler winters (figure 9d).
-The 444 difference in heat capacity also generates big differences in NH evaporation between Northland-Dark and Aqua, since the available energy at the surface in NorthlandDark is used not only to heat the surface, but also to evaporate water (figure 9b,e).
-In NH summer, high surface temperatures 447 cause a high vapor pressure deficit.
-Combined with the low heat capacity that requires more energy to be lost by the land surface as heat or moisture, this drives larger latent heat fluxes from the high latitude land in NorthlandDark than in Aqua, despite Aqua having effectively unlimited water 450 to evaporate.
-In the annual mean, the tropics in NorthlandDark are hotter and have lower latent 451 heat fluxes than Aqua, while in the high latitudes, surface temperatures are lower and evaporative fluxes are higher.
-This results in an atmosphere that is drier over the NH in the low latitudes, but 453 actually less dry over the NH high latitudes in NorthlandDark than Aqua (figure 9c).
-This is no-454 tably different from the TwoPatchLand, ThreePatchLand, NorthWestLand, and ThreeQuarterLand 455 simulations, but is driven primarily by differences in the heat capacity of land vs. ocean, rather 456 than differences in water availability/evaporation.
-457
+We can also consider differences between NorthlandDark and Aqua, as the NH in Northland-440 Dark has the same albedo as Aqua but a limited capacity to hold water.
+On the one hand, one 441 might expect the NH land surface in NorthlandDark to be warmer than in Aqua because of limited 442 water available for evaporation (thus potentially less latent cooling of the surface).
+On the other 443 hand, reduced atmospheric water vapor in the NH of NorthlandDark compared to Aqua could result in cooling (due to a weaker greenhouse effect).
+In the comparison of NorthlandDark to Aqua 445 however, we are not simply considering differences in water availability; the different NH heat 446 capacities in NorthlandDark and Aqua also lead to differences in evaporation and surface temperatures.
+The smaller heat capacity over the land surface in NorthlandDark results in a much larger 448 seasonal cycle in surface temperatures, with hotter summers and cooler winters (figure 9d).
+The difference in heat capacity also generates big differences in NH evaporation between Northland-450 Dark and Aqua, since the available energy at the surface in NorthlandDark is used not only to heat 451 the surface, but also to evaporate water (figure 9b,e).
+In NH summer, high surface temperatures cause a high vapor pressure deficit.
+Combined with the low heat capacity that requires more en-453 ergy to be lost by the land surface as heat or moisture, this drives larger latent heat fluxes from the 454 high latitude land in NorthlandDark than in Aqua, despite Aqua having effectively unlimited water 455 to evaporate.
+Moreover, the larger seasonal cycle in temperature in NorthlandDark vs. Aqua has a non-linear effect on evaporation; the atmospheric demand for water vapor increases exponentially 457 with temperature following the Clausius-Clapeyron relationship such that at the same relative humidity the vapor pressure deficit of warmer air is larger than that of cooler air (Hartmann 1994; 459 Bonan 2016).
+In the annual mean, the tropics in NorthlandDark are hotter and have lower latent 460 heat fluxes than Aqua, while in the high latitudes, surface temperatures are lower and evaporative fluxes are higher.
+This results in an atmosphere that is drier over the NH in the low latitudes, but actually less dry over the NH high latitudes in NorthlandDark than Aqua (figure 9c).
+This is no-463 tably different from the TwoPatchLand, ThreePatchLand, NorthWestLand, and ThreeQuarterLand 464 simulations, but is driven primarily by differences in the heat capacity of land vs. ocean, rather 465 than differences in water availability/evaporation.
+466